TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 Pressing the green Pad [0] will cycle through 5 possible combinations of Source and Destination for SDCard Orange) or Flash (White) storage - for example display shows: White Source M 01  Orange Target A 50

-Note C: The Keyboard has a Direct (to PC) Mode - use the green Pad [d] to toggle it On/Off.
-A Blue "D" indicator will show if it is on.
-Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
-If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.
+Note C: Pad [h] is the History key, green Pad [h], to access previously added strings.
+Can also send serial string <c ... > directly to MacroEditor buffer for processing.
+For example send
+<cmanual.txt=usermanual.txt> with white A and Macroeditor open.
+Then in macroeditor switch to sdcard (both src and
+dst brown and then press [Ren] and file manual.txt on SDCard is renamed usermanual.txt.
+If MacroEditor is closed when string is sent then use the history Pad [h] to access the serial string.

+Note D: New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available HID simultaneous keycode slots.

-Note D: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.
+Note E: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.

-Note E: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.
+Note F: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.